shadyahajela/WRO-2026-FE-SN/README.md

 # 1. Mobility Management

+To build a self-driving car we need to build a car.

+Objectives:

+As per the rules, the car must have a steering mechanism and the rear axle driven by a motor.
+Our team also wanted the car to be stable and fast (and colorful if we can help it).

 ## 1.1 Drive System
 **Drive Motor:** JGA25-371 DC Motor with _____ encoder.
 MUST CALCULATE TORQUE (TO-DO)
   <table>